Terms and conditions- Uganda Marathon Adventure Bookings

 “In-Country Coordinator” means the individual nominated by Us to manage Your Trip/Experience in-country, and to whom all issues that arise during the Trip/Experience should be addressed.

 “Trip/Experience” means Your place on an activity trip organised by Us and includes accommodation, social activities and in-country support plus those specific additional items set out in the Trip/Experience description on Our website.
-For the avoidance of doubt a Trip/Experience does NOT include flights, insurance, visas, vaccinations, United Kingdom or foreign taxes or personal spending money.
+For the avoidance of doubt a Trip/Experience does NOT include flights, insurance, visas, vaccinations, domestic or foreign taxes or personal spending money.
 Unless stated otherwise in the Trip/Experience description, a Trip/Experience does not include internal travel within the destination country.

 “Trip/Experience Fee” means the full price of the Trip/Experience as set out on the invoice in accordance with the provisions of Clause 3.2.